-Insert oil seal over the end of crankshaft and position it into the oil seal bore in the bearing retainer.
-Using a rubber mallet, tap it into the bore until the face of the seal is flush with the bearing retainer.
+Insert oil seal over the end of crankshaft and position it into the oil seal bore in the power frame of bearing retainer.
+Using a rubber mallet, tap it into the bore until the face of the seal is flush with the power frame or bearing retainer.